Topics in American Art

 Besides what we publish, a wide variety of materials are posted by museums for their exhibitions.
 Contents on a museum's own page for an exhibition may include narrative paragraphs about the exhibition, photos of art objects, plus links to: a press release for the exhibition, newspaper and magazine articles, promotional PSA videos, lecture videos, gallery guides, brochures and checklists.

-Many museums hosting exhibits eventually remove public access to their previously posted URLs for them.
-Upon discovery, rather than remove our reference in its entirety, we now only remove the discontinued URL, retain the link to the museum plus our informative text, then color our reference gray.
+Many museums hosting exhibits eventually remove public access to their previously posted URLs.
+Upon discovery, rather than remove our reference to an exhibit in its entirety, we now only remove the discontinued URL, retain the link to the museum plus our informative text, then color our reference gray.
 By keeping the exhibit name and our link to the hosting museum, you may easily contact the museum to inquire about its previously posted exhibit information.
 You can also copy exhibit and museum names as keywords for a Google search.
 This approach often works when a museum has changed the URL for an exhibit without providing a new pathway to it.

 An invitation to museums